 You think everyone who knows more than one language can be a translator?
-Or you can just enter all your content in Google Translate software, and you’ll have what you need — the content in your target language?
-The answer to these questions is a big no!
+Or you can just enter all your content into Google Translate, and you’ll have what you need—accurate content in your target language?
+The answer to these questions is a resounding no!

 Translation is never just a word-by-word transfer, particularly for the English–Vietnamese language pair, which displays various differences in culture and in the languages themselves.
+Word-for-word translations are what automated translation software specializes in, so quickly running your text through a translation program won't get you the results you want.
+But machine translation works fine if paired with a skilled human translator who has access to the original text.
 Below are three potential risks you might face in achieving a quality translation.

 1. Differences in grammar and phrase structures.